jpniederer/Dev-eryday/_drafts/2018-3-18-Weekly-Update-March-12-18.markdown

 ![Dev-eryday](https://farm5.staticflickr.com/4604/39706428715_83a4cd30b0.jpg)

-I wrapped up my journey through *[Dependency Injection in .NET][di]*, I finished all of the DI content at least.
+I wrapped up my journey through *[Dependency Injection in .NET][di]*, I finished all of the standard DI content at least.
 The last section of the book, almost 200 pages, covers specific DI containers.
-Rather than go through these section, I'm thinking I'll go straight to the documentation for them.
+Rather than go through these sections, I'm thinking I'll go straight to the documentation for them if I need to learn about the specific containers.
 The version of the book that I have was published in 2012 so my guess is that quite a bit has changed since then with each of the featured containers.
 For now, I'm using the [documentation][coredi] on MSDN to get familar with the DI best practices within .NET Core.

 Finished
 --------